 You are invited to join parishioners in this traditional form of devotion:

-- Monday through Friday before and after the 7:45 a.m.
-Masses.
-Two Mysteries are said before Mass and two Mysteries after Mass in the Mary Chapel.
+- Monday through Friday before and after the 9:00 a.m.
+Mass Two Mysteries are said before Mass and two Mysteries after Mass in the Mary Chapel.

-- On Saturday after 8:00 a.m.
-Mass in the community room.
+- On Saturday after 9:00 a.m.
+Mass in the Community Room.

 Prayer beads have been used for centuries.
 Originally, monks would recite the 150 Psalms of the Bible as a part of their worship on beads.
 Lay people were drawn to this type of devotion but, because many could not read and memorize the Psalms, they were replaced by the Our Father.
 Over centuries, the Rosary has developed through revelation and teaching into the form we pray today incorporating the Hail Mary, the Our Father, the Glory Be (The Doxology) and the Apostles’ Creed.
 The 20 mysteries, significant events in the life of Jesus and Mary, are announced on the separated beads as we pray the Rosary.